 - Other safety matters – Researchers at PHSA sites should visit their affiliated university's website regarding requirements for research that uses chemicals or radioactive materials or that has environment impact.
 See PHSA's page on Other Compliance Requirements.

 - Project data security – All researchers at PHSA must ensure the protection of their electronic research data under BC privacy legislation.
 If your project involves the collection, use or disclosure of personal information, it will likely require a privacy review.
-If you are unsure, please contact your Research Ethics Board or PHSA's Research Privacy Advisor.
-For information on PHSA's privacy review process for research studies, see our Research Privacy at PHSA pages.
+If you are unsure, please contact your Research Ethics Board or PHSA's Research Privacy Advisor at email@example.com.
+For information on PHSA's privacy review process for research studies, see our Research Privacy pages.